-Weight: <1.5Kg Size: 245mm (9.65") 230mm (9") 30.5mm (1.2")
+Weight: <1.5Kg Size: 245mm (9.65") × 230mm (9") × 30.5mm (1.2")

-2 CL1B System Architecture
+2 CL2 System Architecture

-This chapter provides an overview of the architecture and the overall hardware design principles for the CL1B.
-The architecture of the CL1B differs from more conventional laptop designs in that large parts of the laptop (including the CPU) may be completely powered off quickly, without affecting the operation of other parts.
-The CL1B is designed to run the Linux open source operating system or Microsoft Windows XP, both of which are available as factory-installed options.
+This chapter provides an overview of the architecture and the overall hardware design principles for the CL2.
+The architecture of the CL2 differs from more conventional laptop designs in that large parts of the laptop (including the CPU) may be completely powered off quickly, without affecting the operation of other parts.
+The CL2 is designed to run the Linux open source operating system.
 Standard Fedora and Ubuntu distributions and other operating systems may be available from the OLPC developer community.